Using Media with Digital Ocean Spaces

 // pages/api/dos/[...media].tsimport {mediaHandlerConfig,createMediaHandler,} from 'next-tinacms-dos/dist/handlers'import { isAuthorized } from '@tinacms/auth'export const config = mediaHandlerConfigexport default createMediaHandler({config: {endpoint: process.env.SPACES_ENDPOINT,credentials: {accessKeyId: process.env.SPACES_KEY || '',secretAccessKey: process.env.SPACES_SECRET_KEY || '',},region: 'us-east-1',},bucket: process.env.SPACES_NAME || '',authorized: async (req, _res) => {if (process.env.NODE_ENV === 'development') {return true}try {const user = await isAuthorized(req)return user && user.verified} catch (e) {console.error(e)return false}},})

-For Netlify use case, please read how to set up Netlify Functions here
+For Netlify use case, please read the Netlify Functions setup guide

 export default createMediaHandler({config: ...,bucket: ...,authorized: ...,},{cdnUrl: "https://my-custom-domain.com"})